MechanicalRabbit/DataKnots.jl/doc/src/queries.md

       │ #A      name                                  │
     ──┼───────────────────────────────────────────────┼
-    1 │ POLICE  JEFFERY A; NANCY A; ANTHONY A; ALBA M │ 2 │ FIRE    JAMES A; DANIEL A; VICTOR A           │ 3 │ OEMC    LAKENYA A; DORIS A; BRENDA B          │ =#
+    1 │ POLICE  JEFFERY A; NANCY A; ANTHONY A; ALBA M │ 2 │ FIRE    JAMES A; DANIEL A; ROBERT K           │ 3 │ OEMC    LAKENYA A; DORIS A; BRENDA B          │ =#